CYBAVO/ios_wallet_sdk_sample/docs/transaction.md

         - if (Tx fee <= original Tx fee) ➜ decide a higher Tx fee by your rules
             - Suggestion: In our experience, (original Tx fee) * 1.1 might be a easy way to calculate a new price for doing this operation.
     3. Call `cancelTransaction` for canceling transactions.
-    4. Call `increaseTransactionFee` for speeding-up transactions.
+    4. Call `increaseTransactionFee` for accelerating transactions.

 ### Transaction Replacement History